lyhottag13/calculatorApp/README.md

 # calculatorApp
  A basic app of a calculator.
-It will have all the basic functionalities of a four-function calculator, and will also utilize GUIs
+It has all the basic functionalities of a four-function calculator, and also utilizes GUIs